AnyDex (ADX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 AnyDex Historical Price

-According to the latest data gathered on AnyDex live price page, the current price of AnyDex is 0.00612591USD.
-The circulating supply of AnyDex(ADX) is 10.00M ADX , giving it a market capitalization of $61.26K.
+According to the latest data gathered on AnyDex live price page, the current price of AnyDex is 0.00617078USD.
+The circulating supply of AnyDex(ADX) is 10.00M ADX , giving it a market capitalization of $61.71K.

 - 24-hour0.00%$ --$ --$ --